Having an IUS fitted

 Before your IUS is fitted you might be offered:

-Some people may find having an IUS fitted painful.
+Most people have some pain when having an IUS fitted.
 You may want to take some painkillers like paracetamol or ibuprofen an hour before.

 If you're concerned about pain during the fitting, speak to the nurse or doctor.
-They may be able to offer you extra pain relief.
+They may be able to offer you extra pain relief, such as local anaesthesia.

 The procedure